Sun Lakes-Dry Falls State Park

 Throughout the park, roads and trails will take you to other fantastic views of geologic features and bring you closer to the desert plants and animals.
 Take time to make your own discoveries and create your own explanations for what you see.
 If you had been J Harlen Bretz, would you have come up with such an "outlandish" theory as huge Ice Age floods?
 The Grand Coulee, of which Dry Falls is a central feature, has been designated as a National Natural Landmark by the National Park Service.
 As you drive or hike through the Grand Coulee, please do your part to help preserve this national treasure.
 Admission is by donation.

-The park provides two boat ramps, 42 reservable moorage slips, and 680 feet of dock.
-Water-skiing activities are restricted during certain times of the year.
-Contact the Grant County Sheriff's Marine Patrol division by calling 509-754-2011, ext.
+The park provides two watercraft launches, 42 reservable moorage slips and 680 feet of dock.
+Waterskiing activities are restricted during certain times of the year.
+Contact the Grant County Sheriff's Marine Patrol division by calling (509) 754-2011, ext.
 468, for information regarding Grant County boating ordinances.

-Moorage slip reservations are available April 15 to September 15 and are advised for the summer months.
-Reservations can be made online or by calling 888-CAMPOUT (888-226-7688).
+Moorage slip reservations are available April 15 to Sept.
+15 and are advised for the summer months.
+Reservations can be made online or by calling (888) CAMPOUT or (888) 226-7688).

 A daily permit is available for watercraft launching at the park for $7.
 Annual permits also may be purchased at Washington State Parks Headquarters in Olympia, at region offices, online, and at parks when staff is available.

-The park has 152 standard campsites, 39 utility spaces, one dump station, six restrooms, and 12 showers.
+The park has 150 standard campsites, 41 full-hookup sites, one dump station, six restrooms and 12 showers.
 Maximum site length is 65 feet (may have limited availability).
 Park campsites do not have tent pads.
 All campsites have fire pits.

 Be prepared for the possibility of heavy winds.
-Individual campsites are reservable from April 15 to September 15 and are advised for the summer months.
-Anytime after October 1, the water at sites 58-88 may be turned off due to weather.
+Individual campsites are reservable from April 15 to Sept.
+15 and are advised for the summer months.
+Anytime after Oct.
+1, the water at sites 58-88 may be turned off due to weather.
 Winter water supply is available at the Contact Station.
-These sites will close on November 1.
+These sites close on Nov.
+1.

 The park provides a group camp for tents only.
 The camp accommodates up to 75 people.
 Fees vary with size of the group.